 Land Rover Defender review - Practicality, comfort and boot space

-The new Defender is arguably the ultimate 4x4, with comfort and refinement now on a different level.
+The new Defender is arguably the ultimate 4x4, with comfort and refinement now on a different level

 The Defender is brilliantly practical, including basics like the useful central storage bin and deep door pockets, as well as more advanced features like the standard 3D surround camera.
 There’s also the usual generous supply of cup-holders, power outlets and air vents around the cabin.
 Overall refinement is good and the front seats have plenty of adjustability, so you can easily find the most comfortable position.

 There are also clever touches to help you with towing – the on-board cameras assist when lining-up a trailer, while the air suspension can raise and lower to make hitching-up easier.

 There’s no disguising that the Defender is a big 4x4.
 The three-door 90 model is 4,583mm long (including the spare wheel at the rear) and 2,008mm wide with the side mirrors folded-in.
 It stands 1,974mm tall, with the 110 version just a touch lower at 1,967mm.
 The five-door variant is unsurprisingly longer at 5,018mm, although overall width is the same as its smaller sibling.
 These have now been joined by an even longer Defender 130, measuring 5,358mm in length – more than 10cm longer than the flagship Range Rover luxury SUV and far longer than a Mercedes G-Class.

 Leg room, head room & passenger space

 Customers will be reassured that the Defender remains a supreme towing machine.
 Most versions have a maximum towing limit of 3,500kg, although the P400e plug-in hybrid is restricted to 3,000kg.
 This lower limit also applies to the Defender 130, even in D300 diesel guise.

 In this review

-- 2Engines, performance and driveLand Rover has equipped the Defender with a strong range of petrol, diesel and plug-in hybrid engines.
+- 2Engines, performance and driveLand Rover has equipped the Defender with a strong range of petrol, diesel and plug-in hybrid engines

-- 3MPG, CO2 and running costsNew powertrains and modern tech do their best, but the Defender isn’t the greenest machine and will cost a lot to run.
+- 3MPG, CO2 and running costsNew powertrains and modern tech do their best, but the Defender isn’t the greenest machine and will cost a lot to run

-- 4Interior, design and technologyImpressively designed, well-equipped and with the latest on-board tech, the Defender is a thoroughly modern 4x4.
+- 4Interior, design and technologyImpressively designed, well-equipped and with the latest on-board tech, the Defender is a thoroughly modern 4x4

-- 5Practicality, comfort and boot space - currently readingThe new Defender is arguably the ultimate 4x4, with comfort and refinement now on a different level.
+- 5Practicality, comfort and boot space - currently readingThe new Defender is arguably the ultimate 4x4, with comfort and refinement now on a different level

-- 6Reliability and safetyWe’d expect Land Rover’s toughest 4x4 to be supremely reliable, while safety shouldn’t be an issue.
+- 6Reliability and safetyLand Rover’s toughest 4x4 has to deliver supreme reliability, while safety shouldn’t be an issue